Skip to contents

 So the flow is always: report_data produces the section's data frame, and each content function consumes that same data frame.
 A content function is written as code that takes the compose_view output as its first argument — for example fig.fn = ggplot(aes(...)) + geom_point(), or a call to a named function whose first argument is the data, written with parentheses as fig.fn = make_spec_curve() so it sits correctly after the pipe.
 Because the data is piped into the content function, the function must be written as a call (with parentheses), not a bare name.

 A section need not have all three content types.
-Any of txt.fn, tbl.fn, or fig.fn may be left NULL, in which case that content slot is empty (stored as NULL) and simply omitted wherever the section is rendered.
+Any of txt.fn, tbl.fn, or fig.fn may be left NULL, in which case that content slot is empty and simply omitted wherever the section is rendered.
 A figure-only section, a table-plus-text section, or any combination is valid.

 Sections and subsections